-Although, it’s true, I’d had one unfortunate incident earlier when staying with the monastic clan.
+Although, I remembered as I passed the high arched stone gateway, I’d had one unfortunate incident earlier when staying with the monastic clan.

 I’d been given only sketchy details as to where my point of disembarkation was to be on the rural train service: I had just been told to look out for a “Brother Markus”, the head monk of the monastery who would be on the platform waiting for me.